-- Civil Penalties in Place of Criminal Ones.
+- More Effective Damage-Incident Reporting.
+Presently, reporting of damage incidents is voluntary in Tennessee, making it difficult to determine the prevalence and significance of utility damage.
+A few other states have focused on improved data collection and analysis to target ways to improve their systems. - Civil Penalties in Place of Criminal Ones.
 Tennessee is one of a handful of states lacking a process to levy civil penalties against operators who violate the utility damage prevention statutes.
 The federal rulemaking notice states, "a threshold criterion for determining the adequacy of a state's damage prevention enforcement program will be whether the state has established and exercised its authority to assess civil penalties for violation of its one-call law."
 This would seem to imply, that at a minimum, Tennessee will need to establish a civil penalty process. - A State Agency To Oversee the Program and Enforce Penalties.
-Unlike some states, Tennessee lacks a state-level comprehensive underground utility damage prevention program.
-The 2009 proposed legislation would have vested utility damage enforcement authority with TRA and a stakeholder advisory committee.
-Other state agencies might be able to assume this role, as well.
+Unlike some states, Tennessee lacks a statelevel comprehensive underground utility damage prevention program.
+The 2009 proposed legislation would have vested utility damage enforcement authority with the TRA and a stakeholder advisory committee.
+Other state agencies might be able to assume this role as well.
 Some other states use their Attorney General or another department.
-A state agency would need specific authority to create a more comprehensive enforcement process - Governance of the One-Call System.
-State statutes authorize underground utility operators to form a "one-call" notification service for excavation and demolition.
-This service-the Tennessee One-call System-operates as a private, non-profit corporation.
+A state agency would need specific authority to create a more comprehensive enforcement process. - Governance of the One-Call System.
+State statutes2 authorize underground utility operators to form a "one-call" notification service for excavation and demolition.
+This service-the Tennessee One-Call System-operates as a private, non-profit corporation.
 Only natural gas distribution systems are required to belong to a one-call system, but other underground utility operators participate voluntarily.
-Although most other states have similar structures, some (Missouri, South Carolina) require annual audits and reports to a state entity such as a public service commission, legislature, etc. Some states actually select the one-call vendor through a competitive process.
-In addition, some other states allow broader representation of stakeholders among the voting membership and board of directors. - Funding Utility Damage Prevention.
-If Tennessee wants to strengthen its utility damage prevention efforts, policymakers will need to address several issues related to enforcement, including how such efforts might be funded.
+Although most other states have similar structures, some (Missouri, South Carolina) require annual audits and reports to a state entity such as a public service commission, legislature, etc. Some states actually select the one-call vendor through a competitive process, while others allow broader representation of stakeholders among the voting membership and board of directors.